DebabrataPal7/MORGAN/README.md

 ## Licence
 MORGAN is released under the MIT license.

-Copyright (c) 2022 Debabrata Pal, Ltd. All rights reserved.
+Copyright (c) 2022 Debabrata Pal.
+All rights reserved.